+Courses Required for the Major: Units

-PHIL 205, Critical Thinking and Writing in Philosophy or
+PHIL 205, Critical Thinking and Writing in

+Philosophy or

-PHIL 100 Logic and Critical Thinking3
+PHIL 100 Logic and Critical Thinking

 Select at least 15 units from the following:

+ANTH 103, Introduction to Cultural

-ARTF 113, African, Oceanic, and Native American Art
+Anthropology3 ARTF 113, African, Oceanic, and Native

+American Art3

-ARTF 125, History of Art: Far Eastern Art
+ARTF 125, History of Art: Far Eastern Art3

-BLAS 140B, History of the U.S., Black Perspectives
+BLAS 140A, History of the U.S., Black Perspectives3

+BLAS 140B, History Of The U.S., Black Perspectives3

+ENGL 208, Introduction to Literature

 ENGL 210, American Literature I

 ENGL 211, American Literature II

-ENGL 220, Masterpieces of World Literature I: 1500 BCE-1600 CE
+ENGL 220, Masterpieces of World Literature I:

+1500 BCE - 1600 CE3

-ENGL 221, Masterpieces of World Literature II: 1600-Present
+ENGL 221, Masterpieces of World Literature II:

+1600 - Present3

+HIST 100, World History I3

+HIST 101, World History II

-HIST 105, Introduction to Western Civilization
+HIST 105, Introduction to Western Civilization I3

-HIST 141, Women in the United States History I
+HIST 109, History of the United States I

+HIST 110, History of the United States II

-HIST 142, Women in the United States History II
+HIST 141, Women in United States History II

-HUMA 101, Introduction to the Humanities
+HUMA 101, Introduction to the Humanities I3

-HUMA 102, Introduction to the Humanities II
+HUMA 102, Introduction to the Humanities II3

+HUMA 106, World Religions3

-HUMA 201, Mythology
+HUMA 201, Mythology3

-MUSI 100, Introduction to Music
+MUSI 100, Introduction to Music3

-MUSI 109, World Music
+MUSI 109, World Music3

+PHIL 100, Logic and Critical Thinking3

+PHIL 101, Symbolic Logic3

-PHIL 102A, Introduction to Philosophy: Reality and Knowledge
+PHIL 102A, Introduction To Philosophy: Reality and

+Knowledge3

-PHIL 102B, Introduction to Philosophy: Values PHIL 205 Critical Thinking and Writing in Philosophy POLI 102, The American Political System15
+PHIL 102B, Introduction To Philosophy: Values3

+PHIL 205, Critical Thinking and Writing in

+Philosophy3 POLI 102, The American Political System3

+POLI 102, The American Political System3

-General Education: In addition to the courses listed above, students must complete one of the general education options listed on page 67:
+General Education: In addition to the courses listed above, students must complete one of the general education options listed on 73:

-- The IGETC pattern (page 89) is accepted by all CSU campuses and most UC campuses and majors.
-It is also accepted by some private/independent or out of state universities. - The CSU GE pattern (page 97) is accepted by all CSU campuses and some private/independent or out of state universities.
-It is not accepted by the UC system. - The San Diego Community College District General Education pattern (page 71) may be appropriate for students transferring to a private/independent or out of state university or to a high-unit major.
+- The IGETC pattern (95) is accepted by all CSU campuses and most UC campuses and majors.
+It is also accepted by some private/independent or out of state universities. - The CSU GE pattern (104) is accepted by all CSU campuses and some private/independent or out of state universities.
+It is not accepted by the UC system.

+The San Diego Community College District General Education pattern (77) may be appropriate for students transferring to a private/independent or out of state university or to a high-unit major.
 Students selecting this option should meet with a counselor to determine the appropriate General Education courses for their individual transfer goals.